analysis-tools-dev/static-analysis/README.md

 > Static program analysis is the analysis of computer software that is performed without actually executing programs — [Wikipedia](https://en.wikipedia.org/wiki/Static_program_analysis)

 This is a collection of static analysis tools and code quality checkers.
 Pull requests are very welcome!

-**Note: :copyright: stands for proprietary software.
-All other tools are Open Source.**
+* :copyright: stands for proprietary software.
+All other tools are Open Source.
+* :warning: indicates that the community does not recommend to use this tool for new projects anymore as it is outdated or no longer maintained.

 Also check out the sister project, [awesome-dynamic-analysis](https://github.com/mre/awesome-dynamic-analysis).

 # Table of Contents